Piety (film): Plot

+Back in Spain, Roberto's current wife Marta informs Libertad that her husband has attempted suicide, as he still has not overcome their separation.
+Prying on his mother's phone, Mateo learns that Roberto wants to meet him and is brought to his home by Carolina, unbeknownst to his mother.
+Upon meeting his severely injured father, Roberto explains that despite Libertad's toxic behavior, they both have come to need her.
+Marta offers Mateo to stay, but he declines.
+They learn that Libertad has attempted suicide, and mother and son are reunited in tears at the hospital.
+Guilt-ridden, Mateo now welcomes Libertad's abuse, such as further injuring his toe nail, allowing mismedication, and being breastfed.

+Such actions send Mateo back to the hospital one morning.
+With overdose and neutropenia, his state is critical and cannot undergo further treatment.
+Distraught, Libertad visits Roberto and Marta, who are now expecting a child.
+Marta confesses that she is envious of how people in Libertad's life are so dependent on her.
+Roberto and Libertad meet, and arrive to the conclusion that their relationship was incompatible as they are both overtly controlling.
+At one point, Roberto tells Libertad that Mateo would be better off if she disappeared from his life.
+Now aiming to help her son, rather than possess him, Libertad shaves her head like Mateo and begins taking his medication, seriously damaging her health.

+One evening, Libertad goes earlier to bed while Mateo is finishing dinner.
+A news report informs that the North Korean leader, Kim Jong Il, has died.
+Mateo enters in Libertad's bedroom, only to discover her dead and surrounded with pills.
+A montage follows of North Koreans and Mateo mourning Libertad as if she were the supreme leader.
+Mateo finally goes out to the street, but collapses amidst indifferent pedestrians, being unable to face liberty without Libertad.

 Cast

 Production

 Ana Belén was the original cast choice for the role of Libertad but she was eventually replaced by Ángela Molina due to the former's stage commitments.
 A Spanish-Argentine co-production, the film was produced by Pokeepsie Films, Gente Seria AIE, Spal Films, Link-up and Crudo Films.
 Filming began on 27 September 2021.
 Shooting locations included Madrid and Andalusia.
 It was shot with dialogue in Spanish and Korean.

 Release

 The film premiered at 56th Karlovy Vary International Film Festival on 3 July 2022, screened as part of the 'Proxima' lineup.
 It also screened at the 26th Bucheon International Fantastic Film Festival (BiFan).
 It was later selected for the Montreal-based Fantasia International Film Festival.
 It had its US premiere at the Austin-based Fantastic Fest and also made it to the 55th Sitges Film Festival official selection slate.
 Distributed by Barton Films, it was theatrically released in Spain on 13 January 2023.